rui314/mold/docs/mold.md

 * `--export-dynamic-symbol`=_symbol_:
-  Put symbols matching _symbol_ in the dynamic symbol table. _symbol_ may be a glob pattern in the same syntax as for the `--export-dynamic-`_symbol-list_ or `--version-script` options.
+  Put symbols matching _symbol_ in the dynamic symbol table. _symbol_ may be a glob pattern in the same syntax as for the `--export-dynamic-symbol-list` or `--version-script` options.

 * `--export-dynamic-symbol-list`=_file_:
   Read a list of dynamic symbols from _file_.